flowr-analysis/vscode-flowr/README.md

 ![A screenshot of a dependency diagram for a piece of code](https://raw.githubusercontent.com/flowr-analysis/vscode-flowr/refs/heads/main/media/dependencies.png)

 Using the extension, the sidebar should contain a flowR icon which holds more information on the current file, listing the libraries loaded, the files read and written, and the sourced scripts.
 If you expand the respective sections, clicking on the found entries should open them in the editor.
 The context menu (available with a right click) allows you to [slice](#slicing) for the selected entry.

+### Value Resolution

+You can get information on the values inferred by flowR by hovering over variables in R source files.
+This will show you a summary of the inferred values, including types and possible values.

 ### Dataflow